Friday, August 27, 2010

 -- REO Speedwagon

 The bird's nest outside my office window is empty now.
-For the past several weeks, I've watched as the mama bird created the nest, straw by straw, and sat patiently while laying and nurturing her eggs until they hatched.....three baby birds, helpless in their nest, depending on their mama to help them grow until one day they can fly off on their own.
-And today, they were gone.
+For the past several weeks, I've watched as the mother bird created the nest, straw by straw, and sat patiently while laying and nurturing her eggs until they hatched.
+Three baby birds, helpless in their nest, depending on their mama to help them grow, until one day they can fly off on their own.
+Today, they were gone.

 Some joke that God designed the challenging teen years to make it easier for moms to face this day and accept letting go.
 Haha -- no doubt this does help!
 (Thanks God.)
 But no matter how ready we think we are to say goodbye, when the moment comes, the memories of our baby sons and daughters flood back in and we wonder how the years went by so quickly.